GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 **Unarmed Attacks**;

- • Unarmed Strike: The man at arms may use part of its body to strike a foe within 1 foot.
-This is a melee unarmed attack.
+ • Unarmed Strike: He may use part of its body to strike a foe within 1 foot.
+This is a melee bare attack.

 ---------------------